 CYP 3A4 Inhibitors (e.g. Macrolide Antibiotics and Protease Inhibitors)

-The blood levels of ergotamine-containing drugs are reported to be elevated by the concomitant administration of macrolide antibiotics and vasospastic reactions have been reported with therapeutic doses of the ergotamine-containing drugs when coadministered with those antibiotics.
+The blood levels of ergotamine-containing drugs are reported to be elevated by the concomitant administration of macrolide antibiotics and vasospastic reactions have been reported with therapeutic doses of the ergotamine-containing drugs when coadministered with these antibiotics.

-Pregnancy Category X: There are no studies on the placental transfer or teratogenicity of the combined products of ergotamine tartrate and caffeine.
+Teratogenic Effects: Pregnancy Category X: There are no studies on the placental transfer or teratogenicity of the combined products of ergotamine tartrate and caffeine tablets.
 Caffeine is known to cross the placenta and has been shown to be teratogenic in animals.
 Ergotamine crosses the placenta in small amounts, although it does not appear to be embryotoxic in this quantity.
 However, prolonged vasoconstriction of the uterine vessels and/or increased myometrial tone leading to reduced myometrial and placental blood flow may have contributed to fetal growth retardation observed in animals (see CONTRAINDICATIONS).

-Labor and Delivery
+Labor and Delivery: